framps/raspiBackup/.github/ISSUE_TEMPLATE/question-template.md

 * Read raspiBackup FAQ's which answers a lot of common questions [English](https://www.linux-tips-and-tricks.de/en/faq) - [German](https://www.linux-tips-and-tricks.de/de/faq)

-* Provide first line of output of `sudo raspiBackup.sh --version` or `sudo raspiBackupInstallUI.sh --version`
+* Provide the output of `sudo raspiBackup.sh --version` or `sudo raspiBackupInstallUI.sh --version`
 * Provide the output of `cat /etc/os-release`

 If any action was not executed or any requested information was not provided the question will be rejected.